Guliveer/kryptonum-challenge/README.md

 developed as part of a test assignment for Kryptonum.
 The design is based on a [layout provided in Figma](./design.pdf), ensuring precise adherence to the visual specifications.
 It emphasizes high-quality code, attention to detail, and adherence to best practices in web development.
 Overall, it took about 12–14h to make everything work as expected, since I didn't really work with Astro before.
+Implementing suggested improvements and fixing mentioned problems in code-review took additionally approximately 2 hours.

 ## 🚀 Features